sissaschool/xmlschema/doc/testing.rst

 ----------------------------------------------

 From release v1.0.11, using the script *test_w3c_suite.py*, you can run also tests based on the `W3C XML Schema 1.1 test suite <https://github.com/w3c/xsdtests>`_.
-To run these tests, actually limited to XSD 1.0 schema tests, clone the W3C repo on the project's parent directory and than run the script:
+To run these tests, currently limited to XSD 1.0 schema tests, clone the W3C repo on the project's parent directory and than run the script: